-Monica Chapman was born in Romania and came to Canada with her family at the age of nine at which time she began to study piano.
-She attained her degree in piano performance and voice at the Royal Conservatory of Music of Toronto as well as a Bachelor of Arts Degree in English Literature from York University.
+Monica was born in Romania and came to Canada with her family at the age of nine, at which time she began to study piano.
+She attained her degree in Piano Performance (A.R.C.T.) and voice at the Royal Conservatory of Music of Toronto, as well as a Bachelor of Arts degree in English Literature from York University.

-Her early interest in musical theatre led to a role with the Toronto Operetta Theatre Company in their production of The Widow in 2004.
-She also appeared in several musical variety productions in theatres in Toronto and beyond.
+Her early interest in musical theatre led to a role with the Toronto Operetta Theatre Company in their production of The Widow in 2004, and performed at the St. Lawrence Centre in Toronto under the direction of Bill Silva.
+She also appeared in several musical variety productions in Toronto and across Canada.

-Monica has evolved into a jazz performer over the past six years and she appears at jazz venues throughout Canada and backed by talented renowned musicians.
+Monica has evolved into a jazz performer over the past eight years and she appears in venues throughout Canada.

 Currently, she is working on her next album with Bill King.